moegon/special-roboto/atlast-plugin/README.md

 - `POST /ingest` – accepts `multipart/form-data` uploads with `file`, `tags`, and `description`.
 - `PATCH /clips/:id` – updates clip tags/description.
 - `GET /models` – surfaces locally hosted OSS model endpoints for the admin console discovery dropdown.
+- `GET /v1/models` – OpenAI-compatible discovery response that mirrors LM Studio for the admin console.

-Point both the VS Code extension (`atlas.apiBaseUrl`) and the React console (via the Settings drawer) to `http://localhost:8080` to interact with the mock service.
+Point the VS Code extension (`atlas.apiBaseUrl`) and the React console’s **Atlas Pipeline API** field to `http://localhost:8080`.
+Set the **Model Discovery Base URL** to the same address if you want the mock server to provide discovery responses.

 ## Configuration